mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

       where fanout :: Fix f -> (Fix f, a) fanout t = (t, para rAlg t)

-Notice how types perfectly match up, so much so that we can almost write these schemes by intuition.
-If you're typing this in in your ghci, enable `ScopedTypeVariables`
+Notice how types perfectly match up &mdash; so much so that we can almost write these schemes by intuition.
+If you are typing this in in your ghci, enable `ScopedTypeVariables`

 A cool example of a paramorphism would be to sum the additions together,